-His eyes narrow, lips purse, as I kick the door closed with my boot, and push him onto
+His eyes narrow and lips purse as I kick the door closed with my boot and push him onto the couch.

-“You know why Iʼm here.”
-It was a statement, not a question as my body squared with
+“You know why I’m here.”
+It is a statement, not a question as my body squares with his.

 “Oh yeah, I was gonna give that to you Sam.
 To give to her, ya know His eyes are wide and wet, his mouth slightly open.

-I toss the bag by the door, itʼs weight making a loud thump, rattling the windows.
+I toss the bag by the door.
+Its weight makes a loud thump, rattling the windows.

-Startled with the sound, his shoulders hunch as he folds in on himself.
+Startled by the sound, his shoulders hunch as he folds in on himself.
 Our eyes lock, and a tear runs down his cheek.

 “Enjoy your beer?”